 Telemedicine — The way forward

-Telemedicine, very broadly, is the exchange of medical information from one physical location to another through electronic modes of communication with the ultimate aim of improving a patient’s clinical health.
-Although still relatively in its infancy, the field has made tremendous advancements in recent years, thereby reducing barriers to optimal care in underserved areas, helping medical practitioners expand their practice reach, and enabling patients to access to high-quality care without having to travel long distances.
+Very broadly, this is the exchange of medical information from one physical location to another through electronic modes of communication with the ultimate aim of improving a patient’s clinical health.
+Although still in its relative infancy, the field has made tremendous advancements in recent years, thereby reducing barriers to optimal care in underserved areas, helping medical practitioners expand their practice reach, and enabling patients to access to high-quality care without having to travel long distances.

-Today the use of telemedicine is growing exponentially as more hospitals, clinics and health care professionals understand its benefits, and it’s now being integrated into their existing operations to augment better patient care and enhance overall revenue.
+Today the use of this technology is growing exponentially as more hospitals, clinics and health care professionals understand its benefits, and advanced teleaudiology tools are being developed.
+It is now being integrated into existing operations to improve patient care and enhance overall outcomes while simultaneously augmenting revenue.

 Primary care and specialist referral services